skienzmatishun/rippreport/content/p/round-house-blockheads/index.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FTheRippReport%2Fposts%2Fpfbid0TUDGLSCmfA5SLbxYRuzfsP2EM23LFhYYd2vccodwYfxgAf6Nd3Yzo6BGCXns1mnUl&show_text=true&width=500" width="500" height="487" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

+Mayor Wilson:
-Mayor Wilson: “The purchase of 113 acres on 13/32 for future parkland will close in Nov.
+>The purchase of 113 acres on 13/32 for future parkland will close in Nov.
 It will drain all capital improvement funds needed for urgent facility needs and prevent adding four ballparks to fill an immediate capacity need for up to ten years.
 No thought about re-purposing K-1 Center.

 BEWARE DO NOT BECOME A FAUXHOPE SQUAREHEAD IN A ROUNDHOUSE